 With only 2 in 5 young children meeting national criteria for being ready for school, we need approaches like the EnAct! framework to address the well-being of all children, as is recommended in national Bright Futures Guidelines and in the Maternal and Child Health Bureau's strategic plan; along with those of other federal agencies and leaders.
 Together we can leverage the possibilities and stop persistent gaps in healthy development.
-Doing so means promoting positive experiences, building on strengths, and restoring hope to heal the intergenerational and collective trauma we carry and shifting the social systems and structures in place to achieve the EnAct! framework's whole child health purpose.
+Doing so means promoting positive experiences, building on strengths, and restoring hope to heal the intergenerational and collective trauma we carry to achieve the EnAct! framework's positive health for all purpose.